ewjay/fapiwiki/FAPI_Meeting_Notes_2017-01-18.rst

 UK OBIE (Dave)
 ----------------
-* Re-branding as: Open Banking Service
+* Re-branding as Open Banking Service
 * Data dictionary: a lot of work on Open Product data - on schema level.
 ISO 20022 schema.
 * Moving to transactional data
+* Dave is getting confirmation for joining the security WG.
+Nothing suggests that using FAPI profile would not be impossible.
+Only the discussion to this date is the establishment of a new certificate authority and the registry and nothing firm have been decided on the OAuth side.
+Thus, hopefully, they can adopt ours.

-* HSBC API as example. https://developer.hsbc.com/
+* HSBC API as an example. https://developer.hsbc.com/
 * Dave is now on security work group.
 * Creating certificate authority and online registry.
 Registration and accreditation process.
 * Not much publicly released info.